SourishSenapati/GreenH2-ML-DT-Revision/drafts/Manuscript_Baseline_v2.md

 # MACHINE LEARNING FOR PREDICTING CATALYST EFFICIENCY IN GREEN HYDROGEN PRODUCTION, PREDICTIVE MAINTENANCE, FAULT DETECTION AND MITIGATION

 ## Author

-Sourish Senapati1,
+Sourish Senapati¹

+**Affiliation of First Author:**
-Affiliation of First Author: Department of Chemical Engineering, Jadavpur University, B.E.
+Department of Chemical Engineering, Jadavpur University, B.E.
 Chemical Engineering, 3rd Year;

+**Corresponding Author:**
-Corresponding Author: Sourish Senapati, <sourishs.chem.ug@jadavpuruniversity.in>, +91 89722 09549.
+Sourish Senapati, sourishs.chem.ug@jadavpuruniversity.in, +91 89722 09549.

 ## Abstract Theme

-1. Renewable Energy and Sustainability: Hydrogen and production and utilization, Hydrogen and Fuel Cells;
+1.  **Renewable Energy and Sustainability:** Hydrogen and production and utilization, Hydrogen and Fuel Cells;
-2. Artificial Intelligence and Machine Learning (AIML): in Process Automation in the Chemical Industry;
+2.  **Artificial Intelligence and Machine Learning (AIML):** in Process Automation in the Chemical Industry;
-3. Green Chemistry and Environment (CE): Environmental and Green Chemistry;
+3.  **Green Chemistry and Environment (CE):** Environmental and Green Chemistry;
-4. AIML in Process Automation in Chemical Industry: Enhancing Sustainability through Smart Manufacturing, Data-Driven Decision-Making and Process Optimization, Quality Control and Assurance, Smart Chemical production and control, Plant Automation.
+4.  **AIML in Process Automation in Chemical Industry:** Enhancing Sustainability through Smart Manufacturing, Data-Driven Decision-Making and Process Optimization, Quality Control and Assurance, Smart Chemical production and control, Plant Automation.

 ## Abstract

-As the world shifts towards renewables, hydrogen is increasingly viable for its unique energy density and portability.
-However, improving its production efficiency requires better catalyst design and reliable system operations.
-This study presents a machine learning–driven approach to tackle three key challenges in green hydrogen production: predicting catalyst efficiency, enabling predictive maintenance, and detecting operational faults in real time.

-This paper develops a unified Machine Learning framework that links catalyst physicochemical properties directly to operational performance.
-By validating against **NREL-calibrated operational data**, we demonstrate a **25% extension** in useful catalyst lifespan compared to baseline static operations.

 To ensure long-term system reliability, a predictive maintenance module continually monitors sensor data, achieving a Root Mean Square Error (RMSE) of **0.014 V**, enabling precise State-of-Health (SoH) forecasting.
 Additionally, an active anomaly detection system effectively identifies transient faults (F1-Score: 0.23 unoptimized, but high recall) to trigger safety responses.

 All of these components work together as part of a Digital Twin architecture.
 This integrated approach not only identifies the optimum catalyst morphology but also actively modulates operation, providing a verified techno-economic pathway to reduce the Levelized Cost of Hydrogen (LCOH) to **$1.5/kg**, consistent with 2030 global targets.